luisarizmendi/rhde-aap-gitops-demo/docs/lab-deployment.md

 Remember to change visibility of both 2048 and simple-http images to "public" in each "Repository Settings"

+### Subscriptions

+The demo makes use of Microshift, which needs OCP and Fast-Datapath repositories enabled.
+Your subscription must have them available to be used.

 ## Deploy the lab